Get Started with Confluent Cloud on the Azure Marketplace with Commitments

 After you create or link a Confluent Cloud organization, you can manage access and resources:

 Manage Kafka clusters in Confluent Cloud.
-For more information, see Manage Kafka Clusters on Confluent Cloud in the Confluent Cloud documentation.
+For more information, see Create a Kafka Cluster in Confluent Cloud in the Confluent Cloud documentation.

 Enable single sign-on (SSO) for your organization.
 For more information, see Single sign-on in the Azure documentation.